 \subsubsection{Knowledge Distillation between QR$\rightarrow$A and Q$\rightarrow$A (KD-A)}

-Since the rationale is yielded for explaining the right answer, we incorporate the correct rationale with the given question for answer prediction.
-It is intuitive that when combined with the correct rationale, the answering confidence should be increased.
-In the light of this, we simply take the output scores from QR$\rightarrow$A as the teacher, and make them guide the learning of Q$\rightarrow$A.
+Since the rationale is predicted for explaining the right answer, we thus empirically leverage the other direction, \ie incorporating the correct rationale with the given question for answer prediction.
+It is intuitive that when combined with the correct rationale, the answering confidence should be enhanced.
+In light of this, we simply take the output logits from QR$\rightarrow$A as the teacher and use them guide the learning of Q$\rightarrow$A.

 Specifically, in this KD module, the knowledge is encoded and transferred in the form of softened scores: it aligns the output probability $\boldsymbol{p}^A$ (from the student $f^A$) with the $\boldsymbol{p}^C$ (from the teacher $f^C$).
-As it is noted that $\boldsymbol{p}^C$ might be close to the one-hot encoding of the ground-truth label, a relaxation temperature $T > 1$ is introduced to soften the logits $\boldsymbol{\Tilde{y}}^C$ from $f^C$, and thus, provide more information during training.
-The same relaxation is applied to the output logits $\boldsymbol{\Tilde{y}}^A$ of $f^A$:
+To avoid the over-confidence problem~\cite{KD_Logits}, a relaxation temperature $T > 1$ is introduced to soften the logits $\boldsymbol{\Tilde{y}}^C$ from $f^C$.
+The same relaxation is applied to the output logits $\boldsymbol{\Tilde{y}}^A$ of $f^A$,